WillHearn22/WillHearn22/README.md

 - 👋 Hi, I’m @WillHearn22
 - 👀 I’m interested in ...
 Learning the skills to become a software engineer.
 - 🌱 I’m currently learning ...
-Pytho, HTML and java.
+Python, HTML and java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... willhearn@mail.com